oanda/apidocs/sections/users.md

 ## POST /v1/users

-Create an user account with random username and password.
+Create a user account with random username and password.
 One account will be created and funded.

 #### Request
     curl -X POST -d 'currency=USD' http://api-sandbox.oanda.com/v1/users